PatrickHK24/BigData/README.md

 ![Salary info](./assets/6_Average_salary_info.png)

-*Bar graph represents the average of yearly salary for the remote Business/Data Analyst jobs in the listed job platforms, while the line graph represents how often salary information was available in the job description; generated with Excel from SQL result.*
+*Bar graph represents the average yearly salary for remote Business/Data Analyst jobs in the listed job platforms, while the line chart represents how often salary information was available in the job descriptions; generated with Excel from SQL result.*

 ### Query used
 ```sql